 If an officer plans to use your statements as evidence in a trial, they must read you the Miranda Rights.
 Often police stop and ask questions, which you can decline to answer.
 However, be aware that you may still be cited if an officer has probable cause to be believe you committed a crime.

-What if I was just charged with a misdemeanor charge.
-Can I just plead guilty?
+↓If I was charged with a misdemeanor, can I just plead guilty?

 Yes.
 If you are charged with a misdemeanor you can be sentenced to jail time.
 It will depend many different things, such as prior record and the charged offense.